seekwhencer/vlc-deck/readme.md

 *Matthias Kallenbach, Spring 2017*

 At the moment my USB IR Control Dingsbums is on the way to me.
-For this Reason
+For this Reason i will updating the module as soon as possible!

 For testing the Streams, run: